LiorKogan/V1/README.md

 A _property graph_ (_PG_, _labeled property graph_, _LPG_) is a vertex-multi-attributed edge-multi-attributed directed pseudograph in which:

 - Each vertex has an attribute called _label_ (_vertex-labeled graph_).
 Similarly, each edge has an attribute called _label_ (_edge-labeled graph_).
-The set of vertex-labels and the set of edge-labels are disjoint.
+The set of vertex labels and the set of edge labels are disjoint.

 - Each vertex and each edge has a set of attributes called _properties_.
 Each property is an ordered pair: the property's name and the property's value.
 For each vertex and each edge, the property names are pairwise distinct.